ncskth/automated_tabletop/README.md

 Enables or disables the fan.
 Any value other than 0 is considered to be true.

 The control board responds with a 1.

+### Coordinate system
+The origin is in between the two servos.
+The Y-axis follows the board's long side and the X-axis the short side.
+This means that the handle can be actuated roughly in the rectangle spanned by these points `[(-10, 25), (10, 40)]`